Charles Sumner: Early political activism

 Sumner embarked on a public political career in 1845, when he emerged as one of the most prominent critics of slavery in the city of Boston and the state of Massachusetts, a hotbed of abolitionist sentiment.

 On July 4, Sumner delivered the Boston Independence Day oration, The True Grandeur of Nations.
 His speech was critical of the move toward war with Mexico and an impassioned appeal for freedom and peace.
 Sumner considered the conflict a war of aggression but was primarily concerned that captured territories would expand slavery westward.
 He soon became a sought-after orator for formal occasions throughout Boston.
 His lofty themes and stately eloquence made a profound impression.
 His platform presence was imposing.
 He stood tall, with a massive frame.
 His voice was clear and powerful.
 His gestures were unconventional, but vigorous and impressive.
 His literary style was florid, with much detail, allusion, and quotation, often from the Bible as well as the Greeks and Romans.
 Longfellow wrote that he delivered speeches "like a cannoneer ramming down cartridges", while Sumner himself said that "you might as well look for a joke in the Book of Revelation."

 Following the annexation of Texas as a slave state in December, Sumner took an active role in the anti-slavery movement.
 In 1847, he denounced the declaration of war against Mexico with such vigor that he was recognized as a leader of the "Conscience" faction of the Massachusetts Whig Party.
 He declined the Whig nomination for the United States House of Representatives in 1848, instead helping organize the Free Soil Party and becoming chairman of the state party's executive committee, a position he used to advocate for abolition and build a coalition that included anti-slavery Whigs and Democrats.

 Sumner also took an active role in other social causes.
-He worked with Horace Mann to improve Massachusetts's system of public education, advocated prison reform, and represented the plaintiffs in Roberts v.
+He worked with Horace Mann to improve public education in Massachusetts, advocated for prison reform, and represented the plaintiffs in Roberts v.
 City of Boston, which challenged the legality of racial segregation in public schools.
+Sumner joined Black attorney Robert Morris in presenting that case, making it the first argued by an interracial legal team in American history.

 Arguing before the Massachusetts Supreme Court, Sumner noted that schools for blacks were physically inferior and that segregation bred harmful psychological and sociological effects—arguments made in Brown v.
 Board of Education over a century later.
 Sumner lost the case, but the Massachusetts General Court abolished school segregation in 1855.